leviat-tech/jsdraft/documentation/api.md

   - `sketch.vertices` - returns all vertices in a sketch
   - `sketch.vertex(i)` - picks the indicated vertex

-These getters will only return _visible_ entities--to retrieve hidden entities, the same getters can be used under the "hidden" property, i.e: `sketch.hidden.entities`.
+These getters will only return _visible_ entities--to retrieve hidden entities, the same getters can be used under the "hidden" property, i.e: `sketch.hidden.entities`, `sketch.hidden.edges`, etc.

 ## Sketch queries